colekappel/Caltech-Summer-Project/README.md

  # Environmental Sensing System Instructions and Output

 1.)
 Upload the Arduino sketch.
 Make sure the real time clock (RTC) is set to the correct time.
-See “Arduino Program Documentation” for instructions uploading the Arduino sketch.
+See “Arduino Program Documentation” for instructions uploading the Arduino sketch. \n
 2.)
 On the same computer that you uploaded the Arduino sketch - use Bernard at HCST -, run the MATLAB program you want to use.
 See “OctoprogramDocumentation” for instructions using these programs.